Setting up an active-passive Gitlab instance

 • Third party intergration jobs such as group & user synchronization will not get failed.

-• Rather than wait for the infra provider, you might switchover the primary VM to other VMs with disk remount (Gitlab reconfiguration is required).
+• Rather than wait for the infra provider, you might switchover the primary VM to other VMs with disk remount (Gitlab reconfiguration is required, root user is required).

 Summary

 There are three approaches that can set up the high availability of Git hosting.
-The hot standby solution comes with tradeoffs, but it requires no additional license, I hope you find the design useful when deploying Gitlab services.
+As there is no sliver bullet to eliminate all single point of failures and disasters, the hot standby solution comes with tradeoffs, but it requires no additional license, I hope you find the design useful when deploying Gitlab services.